 With consumers, your prospect may be aware of your advertising, or completely tuned out — but they’re still making choices on their own terms.

 Your chance to show your winning difference

-If you’re not showing up during the prospect’s self-determined buying journey, you’re not in the game.
+If you’re not showing up during the prospect’s self-determined buying journey through business blogging, you’re not in the game.